 - The BYO-MX solution is only available to users who have been migrated to NHSmail from the legacy on-premise service.
 Any new users created on NHSmail following the migration will not be in scope for the BYO-MX solution.

-- After BYO-MX has been fully adopted and subdomains removed from the relay Accenture will ask NHS Digital to remove the trust original MX record from HSCN and Internet DNS.
+- After BYO-MX has been fully adopted and subdomains removed from the relay Accenture will ask NHS England to remove the trust original MX record from HSCN and Internet DNS.